swcarpentry/shell-novice/00-intro.md

 the Bourne Again SHell
 (so-called because it's derived from a shell written by Stephen Bourne --- this is what passes for wit among programmers).
-Bash is the default shell on most modern implementations of Unix, and in most packages that provide Unix-like tools for Windows.
+Bash is the default shell on most modern implementations of Unix and in most packages that provide Unix-like tools for Windows.

 Using Bash or any other shell